 Summer can be a busy time of year for horse owners.
 Hauling horses to competitions or clinics, operating boarding facilities, summer camps, or lesson programs or simply providing daily care for horses at an owner's private barn during the sultry summer months can be exhausting.
-Horse owners welcome the cooler weather and often think of fall as a time to enjoy their horses at a more leisurely [no-glossary]pace[/no-glossary].
+Horse owners welcome the cooler weather and often think of fall as a time to enjoy their horses at a more leisurely pace.

 While fall is a time to fully enjoy horse ownership, it is also a time to prepare for inclement weather brought by winter.
 Barn-keeping strategies likely remain the same for owners in regions that do not experience freezing temperatures or storms, but for horse owners living in areas with winter weather, taking the time to prepare will be worth avoiding frustration down the road.

 Look for drafty areas.
 Check barn doors, barn windows, and other areas for large drafts.
 Cover holes that would allow in too much cold air.
 Eliminate drafty areas, but leave spaces for fresh air to circulate.
 Good ventilation is critical.
 A barn that is "too tight" prevents any airflow from circulating and can lead to respiratory ailments.

 Avoid frozen barn doors.
 Clean out areas beneath doors.
 Install or replace gutters above barn doors to redirect the flow of melting snow and other precipitation.
 De-icing products are sometimes necessary to create safe work areas around the barn.

 Keep cats and dogs away from treated areas.
 De-icing materials should not be ingested and can irritate padded paws.